froboy/yusaopeny_docs/content/en/docs/user-documentation/paragraphs/gallery.md

 ---

 >## **What Is Gallery?**
-> The Y USA Open Y gallery embeds a carousel or slider of images onto a page.
+> The YMCA Website Services gallery embeds a carousel or slider of images onto a page.
 The gallery can play on a loop, and users can click back and forth using the arrows.
 >
 >You can have a gallery with a simple title, and you can also add a description below the headline and/or a call to action button.